SSTechInd-Tec/SSTechInd-Tec/README.md

 I'm a passionate developer who loves creating innovative solutions to solve real-world problems.
 I'm currently focusing on Web and Mobile apps development.
 Along with Web and Mobile apps development I'm also developing new skills in other technologies that I don't know how to use.

-- ⚡ Fun fact: My real name is Salim Baktash but I kike StarkBak
+- ⚡ Fun fact: My real name is Salim Baktash but I like StarkBak

 ## 🛠️ Technologies & Tools